gbenatt92/ml_challenge/docs/INFRASTRUCTURE.md

 This project uses Spark as a way to distribute the data processing.
 Although no cluster was set up to make the recommendations, the process was optimized to run distributed on a single worker.

-Currently these steps can be distributed on many workers:
+Currently everything but the decompressing of the data can be distributed on many workers.
+All it needs to be done is configure the spark-submit for such.

-* Preprocessing of the pdpviews.parquet.
-* The preprocessing of the transactions.parquet.
-* The concatenation of both processed data.

-The recommendation algorithm itself is distributed across multiple cores in a single machine using the Implicit package.
-This package is built on top of Cython and can also be ran on a GPU, although I personally didn't test yet.
+Although no memory was available at this time, with many workers it would be able to precess all of the data containing both Views and Transactions, without needing to sampling it.

 ## System architecture